-CARDBOARD BOX RECYCLING.
-If you have need to dispose of a cardboard box, please empty-the-bubble-wrap-or-packing-peanuts into a trash bag first because they blow around outside.
-Then always-flatten-the-box and put it in the container on the loading dock.
-If-there-are-contaminants-in-the-box itself, please see Steph Loveland, chair of the CBE Safety Committee, for proper disposal information.
-Sweeney's bin is picked up automatically every Wednesday.
+If you have the need to dispose of a cardboard box, please empty the bubble wrap or packing peanuts into a trash bag first because they will blow around outside.
+Then always flatten the box and put it in the container on the loading dock (do NOT put in the dumpster).
+If there are contaminants in the box itself, please see Ashley Augspurger in 2054 Sweeney, for proper disposal assistance.
+Bins from Sweeney are picked up automatically every Wednesday.